【24-Hour Free Consultation & Quote】

 We have successfully designed, manufactured, and commissioned dozens of large-scale IBA sorting plants worldwide, including:

-Every ton of unrecycled slag represents lost profit.
+Every ton of unrecovered slag represents lost profit.
 Our engineers will tailor high-output sorting solutions based on your waste-to-energy plant's specific capacity, footprint, and local environmental regulations.

 Contact us today for a free technical consultation and ROI analysis!